Sunday, April 8

 12:00 PM - 12:30 PM

 TBWA\WorldHealth has evolved a compelling approach to agency-client relationship management.
-The agency has identified 11 warning signs and an action plan process for solidifying client relationships that has dramatically reduced client churn.
-Robin Shapiro will discuss the agency’s early warning signs process, share key relationship warning signs and overview elements of a proactive client success plans process that has helped the agency address potential relationship issues before they disrupt engagement with a client.
+The agency has identified 11 warning signs and created a proactive process called Client Success Plans that solidifies client relationships.
+This approach has dramatically reduced client churn resulting in 100% client retention.
+Robin Shapiro will discuss the 11 early warning signs and highlight elements of their proactive Client Success Plans process that has helped the agency proactively address relationship issues before they disrupt engagement with a client.

 Robin Shapiro, Global President, TBWA\WorldHealth